Due to COVID-19, classes will now be 1-on-1 over Zoom in the format of repl.it workshop.

 Each class generally revolves around 1 problem from past competitions along with review of previously given assignments.

-8 weekly classes spread over 10 weeks with 2 bye-weeks.
+16 weekly classes in replit workshop (online) format.
 Each class is 1 hour.
-Students are expected to spend at least 5 hours each week at home practicing and solving assignments.
+Students are expected to spend at least 3 hours each week at home practicing and solving assignments.

 (Full refund guaranteed before Class 2)